Toyota reliance on U.S. deepens as emerging markets falter

 The world's best-selling automaker, which analysts say could be overtaken this year by German rival Volkswagen AG (VOWG_p.DE) in global auto sales, also said it would stick to utilising existing plants to maximum capacity before investing in new factories.

-Toyota on Tuesday posted 692.7 billion yen ($6.76 billion) in April-June operating profit, up 4.4 percent year-on-year and its best quarter ever with solid U.S. sales, cost cuts and a weaker yen bolstering profits.
+Toyota on Tuesday posted 692.7 billion yen (5.04 billion pounds) in April-June operating profit, up 4.4 percent year-on-year and its best quarter ever with solid U.S. sales, cost cuts and a weaker yen bolstering profits.

 That exceeded the 637.3 billion yen mean estimate of 13 analysts surveyed by Thomson Reuters I/B/E/S.